WoongjuChoi/hw1/README.md

     1. The report can include your personal ideas, feedback messages to me.
 1. Submission
     1. You have five freedays. (for all projects, homework assignments)
-    1. Submit your code through github account, in your 'own branch'.
+    1. Submit your code through github account, in **your own branch**.
     1. Branch should be your student ID.
     1. Test before push.
 Do not push the broken code in git.
 1. Evaluation